micromata/pdf-renderer/README.md

 After these steps you are ready to go.

 # Starting the demo server
-`npm start` handles the on-the-fly transpilation of the example/server.js (which es written in ES6).
+`npm start` handles the on-the-fly transpilation of the example/server.js (which is written in ES6).

 # On-the-fly transpilation
 The `npm start` handles the transpilation of the ES6 code transparently.
 If you want to skip the on-the-fly step you'll need to transpile the necessary files once and persist it via piping (e.g. `babel index.js > index.transpiled.js`).